tessG/Torsdagsopgaver5-OOP1/README.md

-### Exercises in  OOP Aggregation and Composition
+### Exercises in  OOP

 Today's exercises should be performed in IntelliJ.
-You are to create a new project titled "AggregationAndComposition".
+You are to create a new project titled "OOP1".
 For each task below, you must create a new package in the project's src directory.
 Name it accordingly to the task, e.g. "Task1".
 In each package, create a Main.java with a static Main method which will be used to call the methods required to complete the tasks.

 Please note, that it is quite unusual to have a Main class in each package, yet this is done so for the sake of the exercise.

-## Task 1: Aggregation: Cars and drivers
+## Task 1: Cars and drivers
 This task is excersice in the syntax of writing entity classes, and how to connect those by assigning instances of one class to instance fields of another.

 1.a Create a Driver.java class with the following private fields (use appropriate types):